hhsherlock/Spiking_NN/README.md

 - 22.10.2024: Initial Commit
     yay

+- 30.10.2024: Added ligand gated receptors like AMPA
+    I chose random constants for the channel properties, the current goes instantly overflow.

 **HH_original.py**: the original code from https://github.com/swharden/pyHH.

 **HH.py**: the new code I wrote with more structured classes and bug fixed.
-I also will add more types of channels and receptors on the neuron.

-**run.ipynb**: running results with the HH_original

-**test.ipynb**: ignore it for now, i use it to test my new HH.py
+Except for the original Hodgkin Huxley model, I also added ligand gated channels like AMPA, GABA...
+NMDA behaves differently.

-**neuron.py**: ignore it as well, it is empty.
-I plan to add different kinds of neurons with different combinations with channels and receptors.
+**network.py**: ignore it as well, it is empty.
+I plan to add different kinds of neurons with different combinations with channels and receptors and connect them.

+**run_original.ipynb**: HH_original classes run.

+**run.ipynb**: HH classes run.

+**test.ipynb**: ignore it, i use it for testing.